NavinGondane/freshersbatch-oct-16/README.txt

-This is the GIT Assignment
+This is the GIT Assignment for HTML